 PIWS’s Board of Directors is committed to expanding our patented technology throughout the World.
 The following is a brief synopsis of each of our directors/owners:

 Joseph Fazio – Director.
 Joseph was formerly CEO of PET Scans of America.
 He has been in the healthcare field since 1981, when he began selling mobile medical devices.
-Joe has successfully owned, operated and sold businesses that have provided mobile medical technology services to healthcare related facilities since the late 1980s.
-Joe’s prime experience and expertise are in the medical field, with specific emphasis in diagnostic equipment.
+Joseph has successfully owned, operated and sold businesses that have provided mobile medical technology services to healthcare related facilities since the late 1980s.
+Joseph’s prime experience and expertise are in the medical field, with specific emphasis in diagnostic equipment.
 In 2004, Joe and his son established Medical Waste Recovery, Inc. which operates the PIWS-3000 units in the Northeast United States.